 - Trouble sleeping or sleepiness

 - Dry mouth

 - Decreased libido

 - Unusual weight loss

-It thus follows that the side effects of each of the two substances are significantly magnified when Alcohol is taken with Zoloft.
+The side effects of each of the two substances are significantly magnified when taken together.

 How helpful was this post?

 We are sorry that this post was not helpful to you!

 Let us improve this post!

 Thanks for your feedback!